-The Company has, during the year under review, transferred a sum of Rs.
+Your Company has, during the year under review, transferred a sum of Rs.

 9,17,451/- to Investor Education and Protection Fund, in compliance

-said amount represents dividend for the financial year 2005-06 which remained
+said amount represents dividend for the year 2005-06 which remained

 from its due date of payment.

 22. Particulars of Employees and other additional information.

 In terms of Section 136 (1) of the Companies Act, 2013, the Report and

-Secretary at the Registered Office of the Company.
+Company Secretary at the Registered Office of the Company.

 23. Conservation of Energy, Technology Absorption and Foreign Exchange

 Earnings and Outgo.

-The information relating to the conservation of energy, technology
+The information relating to the Conservation of Energy, Technology

-absorption and foreign exchange earnings and outgo as required to be
+Absorption and Foreign Exchange Earnings and Outgo as required to be

 Annexure VI forming part of this Report.

 Chandiok & Co.
-LLP Chartered Accountants, Mumbai bearing ICAI
+LLP Chartered Accountants, Mumbai, bearing ICAI

-members at every AGM held after the abovesaid
+the appointment by the Members at every AGM held after the abovesaid

 As required under Section 139 of the Companies Act, 2013, the Company